 My work has caught the attention of DARPA, who funded my team to do a commercialization study through a Small Business Technology Transfer grant.
 My work has also sparked discussion in the computer architecture research community, who named one of my conference papers one of twelve Top Picks from 2016.

-- Yipeng Huang, Margaret Martonosi.
+- Yipeng Huang and Margaret Martonosi.
 2018.
 QDB: From quantum algorithms towards correct quantum programs.
-[PDF] [POSTER]
+9th Workshop on Evaluation and Usability of Programming Languages and Tools (PLATEAU 2018).
+[PDF] [POSTER] [SLIDES]

 - Yipeng Huang.
 2018.
 Hybrid Analog-Digital Co-Processing for Scientific Computation.
 [PDF] [SLIDES]